How did Paul understand the Spirit in relation to the believer?

 Paul takes exception to the Corinthians’ over-inflated estimation of the gift of tongues; he tells them that he considers prophecy to be the superior gift.
 (It is possible that they expressed their view in their letter to him that the gift of tongues was the greatest of the spiritual gifts.)
 In 1 Cor 14:1, he tells the Corinthians to pursue love (agapê), but at the same time to seek spiritual gifts, especially the gift of prophecy.
-Then in 1 Cor 14:2-12, he contrasts the gift of tongues unfavorably to the gift of prophecy, but in so doing he explains the nature of this spiritual gifting.
+Then in 1 Cor 14:2-12, he contrasts the gift of tongues unfavorably to the gift of prophecy, and in so doing he explains the nature of this spiritual gift more fully.
 He says that the one who speaks in tongues speaks directly to God and is not understood by others; conversely the one who prophesies speaks to other human beings (1 Cor 14:2-3).
-The one who speaks in tongues edifies himself, but the one who prophesies edifies the church; Paul's preference is for prophecy (1 Cor 14:5).
-Notice that in 1 Cor 14:5, Paul says that he would like that all the Corinthians speak in tongues as he does, but in 1 Cor 12:30 Paul asks rhetorically (expecting a negative response) whether all speak in tongues.
+The one who speaks in tongues builds himself up, but the one who prophesies builds the church up; Paul's preference is for prophecy (1 Cor 14:5).
+It should be noted that in 1 Cor 14:5, Paul says that he would like that all the Corinthians speak in tongues as he does, but in 1 Cor 12:30 he asks rhetorically (expecting a negative response) whether all speak in tongues.
 It seems that Paul distinguishes between speaking in uninterpreted tongues privately and speaking in tongues publicly accompanied by an interpretation.
 The former is available to all, whereas the latter is a specific ministry not available to all.
 The Corinthians apparently were all speaking in tongues together during their meetings, some without interpretations, which Paul condemns as inappropriate.
-Nevertheless, in spite of its inferiority to prophecy as a public spiritual gifting, speaking in tongues non-publicly is a benefit to the individual doing so: "The one who speaks in a tongue builds himself up" (ho lalôn glôssê heauton oikodomei) (14:4).
+Nevertheless, in spite of its inferiority to prophecy as a public spiritual gifting, speaking in tongues non-publicly is still a benefit to the individual doing so, which is why he writes that "The one who speaks in a tongue builds himself up" (ho lalôn glôssê heauton oikodomei) (14:4).
 Although he does not say so, Paul would probably see the benefit of speaking in tongues to be twofold.
 First, the one who does so is directly connected to God, which is intrinsically beneficial spiritually, even if one does not know what one has said.
 Second, the one who speaks in tongues privately may receive an interpretation of what he or she has spoken in an unintelligible language.

 In 1 Cor 14:6-12, Paul argues further that anything that is spoken in intelligible speech is preferable to the speaking in tongues at a public gathering; Paul names four such things: revelation, knowledge, prophecy or teaching; it is not clear how these four things differ, except that the latter three seem to be spiritual gifts.
 (It is uncertain, however, how "revelation" [apokalupsis] differs from the other three.)
 Paul's concern is to ensure that whatever is said at a public gathering is intelligible to all present there.
 In 1 Cor 14:13-17, he recommends that the Corinthians pray for the gift of interpretation, so that the message spoken in tongues may edify others.
 Paul then says that when he prays in a tongue, his spirit prays, but his mind remains unfruitful, that is, inactive.
 He explains that a person can pray or sing "in spirit" or "in mind."
 He means that a person can pray or sing using an intelligible language ("in mind") or using an unintelligible language ("in spirit"), that is, speak or sing in tongues.
 Paul says that he will both pray and sing "in spirit" and "in mind," but he will not do the former at a public gathering in the presence of the outsider (those who come to the meetings who are not [yet] Christians).
 How Paul is using the anthropological terms "spirit" and "mind" is difficult to determine.
 It seems that he is saying that the human spirit under the influence of the Spirit speaks directly to God in an unknown language, which the human spirit itself (in its function as mind) does not understand.
 What is said in tongues is not something that the human spirit, as mind, cannot say on its own.
 Paul says that, although he speaks in tongues more than any of the Corinthians, he prefers to speak in intelligible speech in the church (1 Cor 14:18-19).

-In 1 Cor 14:20-25, Paul begins by telling the Corinthians to be mature, practically by which he means that they should stop speaking in tongues in their meetings, unless there is someone to interpret.
-He then quotes Isa 28:11-12 (Paul calls it "the Law," by which he means the scriptures), thus beginning a new thought.
-This is a difficult passage to understand.
-How is Paul using the Old Testament in this instance and to what end?
-In the original context, Isaiah prophesies to Israel that God will speak to them through the lips of foreigners (lit. "stammering lips") and through those of other languages; the point is that God would speak to the Israelites in judgment through the invasion of the Assyrians.
+In 1 Cor 14:20-25, Paul begins by telling the Corinthians to be mature, the practical application of which is that they should stop speaking in tongues in their meetings unless there is someone to interpret.
+He then quotes Isa 28:11-12 (Paul calls it "the Law," by which he means the Scriptures), thus beginning a new thought.
+It is difficult to know how Paul using the Old Testament in this instance and to what end.
+In the original context, Isaiah prophesies to Israel that God will speak to them through the lips of foreigners (lit. "stammering lips") and through those of other languages; the point is that God would speak to the Israelites in judgment through the invasion of the Assyrians, whose language they will not understand.
 Even after being invaded, however, the Israelites will still not recognize the judgment of God, so that they will not heed Isaiah’s words.
 Paul quotes this passage as applicable to the situation of the early church.
-Obviously, what drew him to this text was the reference to the other languages, that is, tongues; he then gives this text a new application that is analogous to the first situation: the foreign languages through which God speaks in judgment to Israel are no longer the language of foreign invaders, but the languages spoken by (gentile) believers under the inspiration of the Spirit.
+Obviously, what drew him to this text was the reference to the other languages, or tongues; he then gives this text a new application that is analogous to the first situation: the foreign languages through which God speaks in judgment to Israel are no longer the language of foreign invaders, but the languages spoken by (gentile) believers under the inspiration of the Spirit.
 The gift of tongues is a sign to unbelievers who see the reality of the Spirit's activity, and are confronted by evidence of the existence and power of God.
 Witnessing this activity of the Spirit demands a response from unbelievers, but, because they do understand what is being said, they all too easily dismiss what they are witnessing as insanity, and thereby bring condemnation on themselves.
 Paul's view is that the Corinthians ought not to force unbelievers to witness the exercise of the gift of tongues, because they will be too easily inclined to reject what they are witnessing as foolishness.
 Rather, it is preferable for the Corinthians to prophesy in their meetings, so that when an unbeliever enters, he or she will hear God’s communications in intelligible speech; the result will be repentance and faith.